-The Public Use File described in this user's guide is also available from ICPSR.
+The Public Use File is also available from ICPSR.
 Researchers need not specifically apply for use of the Public Use File.
 It is suitable for most researchers who wish to perform analysis at the national or site level.
 The Public Use File does not contain any county information.
 The Public Use File contains observations on the same individuals and families as the Restricted Use File.